EPSRC policy stipulations

 Many of EPSRC's expectations can be addressed during the creation of your DMP.
-Since EPSRC does not specify a DMP template or format, use The University of Manchester’s bespoke Data Management Planning Tool to complete the 'Generic Template' which offers guidance and examples of text that you can adapt.
+Since EPSRC does not specify a DMP template or format, you can create a data management plan using DMP Online.

 - The University of Manchester Research Data Management Policy, points 5 and 6